Teenage Sexual Statistics [9,723 Teen Survey]

 • 8 out of 10 victims under 18 are females.

-STDs and contraceptions are part of the sex education that teenagers get in school.
-And like any other information, the ones we get in elementary school, middle school, and high school typically sticks in the mind for a lot of years.
+STDs and contraceptives are part of the sex education that teenagers get in school.
+And like any other information, the ones we get in elementary school, middle school, and high school typically stick in the mind for a lot of years.
 So many states within the US see this area as super important to educate about.
-We’ve checked with the youth US citizens whether they actually use contraceptions, and what the general sentiment are about it:
+We’ve checked with young US citizens whether they use contraception, and what the general sentiments are about it:

 • 8 out of 10 teens used contraception (e.g. condom) the first time they had sex.